After employee salaries, marketing is typically the biggest expense for most businesses.

 This is an opportunity to get creative with your page design.
 For example, look at how speech bubble pictograms are used in this page to show key statistics:

 In that same marketing plan, important content-related data is emphasized using brightly colored shapes, illustrative icons and big fonts:

 4. Use your main marketing goal to guide your design

-One of the main goals a your marketing plan is to identify your high-level marketing goals.
+One of the main goals of your marketing plan is to identify your high-level marketing goals.
 Your marketing plan design should be driven by this goal–in your page layouts and in the design elements you use.

 You can do this by picking a design motif that reflects your goal and using that throughout your marketing plan.
 This could be a particular shape or item (for example, using images of plants in an SEO plan to represent growth) or a color scheme that reflects the mood of your mission.

 For example, this social media marketing plan identifies their goal as being the go-to source of inspiration and information for runners: